 - Judging: The selection of the top 10 bikes will be done by a selection of reputable restorers.
 Judging criteria will be at the sole discretion of the organizers and no communication will be entered into regarding the selection.
 Criteria will include the amount of work carried out by the owner and the condition of the original donor bike

-The following motorcycle categories were contested in 2015:
+The following motorcycle categories will be contested:

 - Veteran (up to end of 1918).

 - Best Off-Road.

 - Best Custom.